 The GCR Series

-This hugely important programme is fundamental to the identification of geological SSSIs, European Geoparks and Global Geoparks, and natural World Heritage Sites, and underpins the expert geoconservation advice provided by the country nature conservation bodies (CNCBs).
+This hugely important programme is fundamental to the identification of geological SSSIs, Global Geoparks, and natural World Heritage Sites, and underpins the expert geoconservation advice provided by the country nature conservation bodies (CNCBs).

 Publication of the GCR series transferred to the Geologists' Association in 2011, and the final nine volumes (Volume 37 onwards) are being published as Special Issues of the Proceedings of the Geologists' Association.